Aller au menu Aller au contenu Aller à la recherche

 • Working atmosphere: Ar and N2

-• Regulation: Axial pyrometer or thermocouple K
+• Control: Axial pyrometer or K thermocouple

 {/slide}

-HIPress: QIH 15L (Avure), enclosure dimensions: ø = 186 mm, h = 500 mm, temperature rise up to 2000 ° C (rise speed up to 50 ° C / min), pressure up '' at 2000 bars.
+HIPress: QIH 15L (Avure), enclosure dimensions: ø = 186 mm, h = 500 mm, temperature rise up to 2000°C (rise rate up to 50°C/min), pressure up to at 2000 bar.

-Planetary mill
+Planetary grinder

-• Planetary Mill P4 (Fritsch), Jars from 12 mL to 500 mL, Rotation speed from 0 rpm to 400 rpm
+• P4 Planetary Mill (Fritsch), Jars from 12 mL to 500 mL, Rotation speed from 0 rpm to 400 rpm

-Contact : F. Bernard
+• Contact : F. Bernard

 The ICB laser hall located in Le Creusot implements laser processes (welding, cutting, marking), as well as more conventional arc welding processes.

-The activity combines experimental aspects:
+The activity combines the experimental aspects:

-• Process optimization (experiment plans)
+• Process optimization (experimental plans)

-• Image correlation, physico-chemical and mechanical characterizations)
+• Process instrumentation (rapid imaging, thermometry, thermography, DIC image correlation, physico-chemical and mechanical characterizations)

-With multi-physical numerical simulations:
+With multi-physics numerical simulations:

-The platform has several laser sources including:
+The board has several laser sources including:

-TRUMPF TRUDISK 6001: continuous Yb-YAG laser (1030 nm) with a maximum power of 6 kW (fiber of 100 µm minimum), used in welding
+• TRUMPF TRUDISK 6001: continuous Yb-YAG laser (1030 nm) with a maximum power of 6 kW (minimum 100 µm fiber), used in welding

-ROFIN SLM40D: pulsed Nd-YAG laser (1064 nm) with a maximum average power of 40 W (61 kW peak), used for marking
+• ROFIN SLM40D: pulsed Nd-YAG laser (1064 nm) with a maximum average power of 40 W (61 kW peak), used for marking as well as conventional welding processes: including TIG, MIG and CMT (Cold Metal Transfer) .

 The articulation with the socio-economic world is done via SATT SAYENS.